sayyidkhan/algotuno_web/pages/api/stock/README.md

 - This endpoint requires the correct "authorization" Headers field.

 ## get_ml_prices.ts
-To get the ML prices for a stock, send a GET request to the **/api/stock/get_ml_prices** endpoint with the body contents:
+To get the ML prices for a stock, send a POST request to the **/api/stock/get_ml_prices** endpoint with the body contents:

 Example: